Generalizing Beyond Suboptimality: Offline Reinforcement Learning Learns Effective Scheduling through Random Solutions: Hyperparameters

 \section{Hyperparameters}

 In Table~\ref{table:hyperparameters}, we state the hyperparameters used in all our experiments.
 Furthermore, we used two layers of the DAN network, whereby we concatenated the output of each head for the first layer and averaged the heads for the second layer.
 Both the value stream $V_{\theta}$ and the advantage stream $A_{\theta}$, consist of three layers, each having 64 neurons.
+For each seed, we train for $200,000$ steps, with a batch size of $256$.
+We normalize all features in the training dataset.
+We used ADAM~\citep{kingma2014adam} optimizer.